manuelgloeckler/manuelgloeckler.github.io/about.md

      <div>
   {{
   "
 I am a PhD student at the University of Tübingen and part of the International Max-Planck Research School for Intelligent Systems (IMPRS-IS).
-My supervisor is Prof Dr Jakob Macke.
+My supervisor is Prof. Dr. Jakob Macke.

 I am developing machine learning tools to perform Bayesian inference for simulation-based models.
 I am interested in the intersection of machine learning, statistics and science applications.
 Some of my main interests are:

 - Bayesian inference
 - Neural density estimation and generative models
 - Robustness
-- Probabilistic programming
+- Probabilistic and differentiable programming
 - Uncertainty quantification/calibration

 " | markdownify}}